Mediation is respectful cooperation in conflict and an intelligent and human way of thinking

 How we help

-The Begum said “Mediation is a voluntary, constructive process in which the parties in a dispute, with the aid of a neutral intermediary, the so-called mediator, themselves seek agreement, instead of battling it out in the court.
-The mediator helps the often very entrenched parties to speak to each other again, helps avoid the conflict escalating and helps to highlight the parties’ interests without proposing a decision.
+The Princess said: “Mediation is a voluntary, constructive process in which the parties in a dispute, with the aid of a neutral, independent mediator, seek agreement on their own instead of battling it out in court and having the decision imposed on them at the end.
+The mediator helps parties who are very often deeply entrenched in their views to speak to each other again.
+It helps avoid escalation of the conflict and highlights the parties’ interests without proposing a decision.
 In a family mediation, for instance, parents who are at loggerheads succeed in making reasonable arrangements for the future in the interest of their beloved child.
 Mediation is respectful cooperation in conflict and an intelligent and humane way of thinking.
-However, mediation can only help where both or all parties have a real desire to reach agreement.”
+However, mediation can only help if both or all parties have a real desire to reach agreement.”